Homemade Sourdough Bread Bowls

 • Mix the starter and water.
 In a large mixing bowl, add the sourdough starter and warm water.
 Stir to combine using a spatula, whisk, or Dutch bread whisk.

 • Add half the flour.
 Add half of the flour to the bowl and stir to combine.
-This will be a very wet mixture but you want to make sure the flour is fully incorporated.
+This will be a very wet mixture, but you want to make sure the flour is fully incorporated.

 • Add flour and salt.
 Add the rest of the flour and the salt.
 Stir to combine.

-• Repeat.
 Cover the dough again with a towel.
 Wait 30 minutes and repeat.
 (You’ll want to do 3-5 series until the gluten is well developed.
 You will know it is done when the dough looks smooth and soft and you can stretch the dough without it breaking or ripping.)

 • Rise.
-Allow the dough to sit covered, and undisturbed for 4-6 hours in a warm dark place.
+Let the dough sit covered and undisturbed for 4-6 hours in a warm dark place.
+Transfer the dough to the refrigerator to cold ferment for 8-12 hours.

-• Prep.
+• Divide and shape.
 Line a baking sheet with a piece of parchment paper and set aside.
 Remove the dough from the refrigerator and turn out onto a clean dry surface.
+Separate the dough into 6 equal pieces.
+Shape them into balls and transfer them to the prepared baking sheet.

 • Score.
 Use a bread razor (or really sharp knife) to score the dough balls with an X on top.

 • Prep.
 Arrange the racks in your oven so you have a rack in the lower 3rd of the oven and 1 rack in the center of the oven.
 Place a baking stone in the oven on the center rack.
-Preheat the oven to 450°F and allow it to warm for 30 minutes.
+Preheat the oven to 450°F and let it warm for 30 minutes.

 • Add ice.
 Fill a baking sheet with about 1 cup of ice.
 Add the baking sheet with ice to the bottom rack of the oven.